Seasonal property maintenance vs. ‘spring cleaning’

 Check for fallen, loose, or buckling fixtures which may need to be replaced.
 Don’t forget to clean out debris and leaves in gutters.

 Plumbing and drainage

 Clean and de-clog filters and pipes throughout the property, check all faucets, pipes, and drainage, and ensure spouts all drain away from the building.

 Check and replace filters, get your systems inspected and properly serviced before summer.

-Perform pest control inspections and hire a professional like Vital Building & Pest Inspections if needed.
+Perform pest control inspections and hire a professional like Vital Building Inspections Sydney if needed.

 While spring can be warm in Australia, it’s generally not too hot yet and is the perfect time to give your home a fresh new look.
 Have fun repainting walls (interior and exterior) and even any fences your property may have.

 If you don’t want your property to end up costing you hundreds, if not thousands of dollars randomly throughout the year, performing maintenance on your property is in your best interest.
 If you have investment properties, keeping them maintained is even more essential and as a landlord it can seem like a time and money drain.

 The team at different.com.au believes that if you’ve got the right mindset and planning, you can take the fuss out of property maintenance, catch small problems before they become big ones, and lessen the strain on your wallet too.
 Their best tip for reducing property maintenance costs is to maintain well, regularly, and to plan ahead.

 This includes having an emergency fund set aside in case of urgent property repairs such as broken windows, doors, or locks… security system repairs… pool fencing and gates… and even emergency plumbing, electricity, or HVAC problems.